mukesh3710/AI-Patching/real.md

-###
+### Agentic AI
----
-this is a perfect use-case for SNO + AAP.
-Below is a practical, end-to-end plan (no code) that gets you from “job runs in AAP” → “live status on a web UI,” while keeping AAP’s internal DB intact and streaming events to an external database in real time.
+- Use-case for SNO + AAP.
+Below is a practical, end-to-end plan that gets you from “job runs in AAP” → “live status on a web UI,” while keeping AAP’s internal DB intact and streaming events to an external database in real time.
 ------
-Architecture at a glance
+#### Architecture at a glance

-Platform: Single-Node OpenShift (SNO) with a StorageClass available and the internal OpenShift image registry enabled.
+- Platform: Single-Node OpenShift (SNO) with a StorageClass available and the internal OpenShift image registry enabled.

-Automation: AAP Controller (via Operator) + your custom Execution Environment (EE) image.
+- Automation: AAP Controller (via Operator) + your custom Execution Environment (EE) image.

-Internal DB: AAP’s PostgreSQL (managed by the operator or external—unchanged).
+- Internal DB: AAP’s PostgreSQL (managed by the operator or external—unchanged).

-External DB (choose one):
-MVP: MongoDB (great for real-time with Change Streams).
+- External DB MVP: MongoDB (great for real-time with Change Streams).
-Alt: PostgreSQL/Timescale (relational, LISTEN/NOTIFY).
-Alt: Elasticsearch/OpenSearch (fast search & dashboards).

-Ingestion path (pick one):
+- Ingestion path (pick one):
 A. External Logging from AAP → Fluent Bit/Logstash → DB (no app code).
 B. Ansible callback plugin (HTTP/Logstash) in your EE → tiny “Ingest API” → DB (more control).
 C. Poll AAP API for /jobs + /events (simplest, not true push).

-Web app: Backend service (REST + WebSocket/SSE) + lightweight UI, both on OpenShift.
+- Web app: Backend service (REST + WebSocket/SSE) + lightweight UI, both on OpenShift.

-Optional scale-up: Kafka/AMQ Streams between AAP and DB for buffering at scale.
+- Optional scale-up: Kafka/AMQ Streams between AAP and DB for buffering at scale.

 ------
-End-to-end workflow (data flow)
+#### End-to-end workflow (data flow)

-Job runs in AAP using your custom EE.
+- Job runs in AAP using your custom EE.

-Internal persistence: AAP writes job + event records to its internal Postgres (unchanged behavior).
+- Internal persistence: AAP writes job + event records to its internal Postgres (unchanged behavior).

-Real-time stream to external DB:
+- Real-time stream to external DB:

-Either AAP’s External Logging forwards structured job events to a collector (Fluent Bit/Logstash), which writes to the external DB, or
+- Either AAP’s External Logging forwards structured job events to a collector (Fluent Bit/Logstash), which writes to the external DB, or

-Your EE’s callback plugin posts events to an Ingest API service which writes to the DB.
+- Your EE’s callback plugin posts events to an Ingest API service which writes to the DB.

-Web app subscribes to DB updates (e.g., MongoDB Change Streams) and shows live job status, host-level results, and event details.
+- Web app subscribes to DB updates (e.g., MongoDB Change Streams) and shows live job status, host-level results, and event details.

 ---
 Step-by-step plan
 ---

-0) Prereqs on SNO
+### Prereqs on SNO

-Working SNO with:

-Default StorageClass and persistent storage.
+- Default StorageClass and persistent storage.

-OpenShift Internal Registry enabled (for your EE image).
+- OpenShift Internal Registry enabled (for your EE image).

-Ingress/Route available (for AAP UI, web app UI, and ingestion endpoints).
+- Ingress/Route available (for AAP UI, web app UI, and ingestion endpoints).

-Access: oc/kubectl, cluster-admin, and AAP subscription entitlements.
+- Access: oc/kubectl, cluster-admin, and AAP subscription entitlements.
 ---
-1) Install AAP on OpenShift
+### Install AAP on OpenShift

-In OperatorHub, install the Ansible Automation Platform Operator.
+- In OperatorHub, install the Ansible Automation Platform Operator.

-Create the AAP Controller instance (namespace like aap), ensuring:
+- Create the AAP Controller instance (namespace like aap), ensuring:

-Controller’s PostgreSQL is provisioned (operator-managed or external).
+- Controller’s PostgreSQL is provisioned (operator-managed or external).

-A route to the AAP UI is created and reachable.
+- A route to the AAP UI is created and reachable.

-Validate you can log into AAP, add a test Project, Inventory, and run a trivial Job Template with a default EE.
+- Validate you can log into AAP, add a test Project, Inventory, and run a trivial Job Template with a default EE.
 ---
-2) Build & register your custom EE
+### Build & register your custom EE
 Define an execution-environment spec that includes:

 Collections you need (your usual automation stack).